How to Install Loupe Image Viewer on Ubuntu: A Step-by-Step Guide for Efficient Image Management

 $ sudo apt install gnome-software-plugin-flatpak

-Note: the Software app is distributed as a Snap since Ubuntu 20.04 and does not support graphical installation of Flatpak apps.
-Installing the Flatpak plugin will also install a deb version of Software and result in two Software apps being installed at the same time.
+Note: The software app has been distributed as a Snap since Ubuntu 20.04 and does not support the graphical installation of Flatpak apps.
+Installing the Flatpak plugin will also install a deb version of Software, resulting in two Software apps being installed simultaneously.

 Flathub is the best place to get Flatpak apps.
 To enable it, run: